 How is a brain tumor diagnosed?

-History and Physical examination – The first step in diagnosing a brain tumor is evaluation by a doctor.
-Doctors ask many questions about changes in the child.
-Doctors ask about all of the signs and symptoms discussed above.
+History and Physical examination – The first step in diagnosing a brain tumor is evaluation by a healthcare provider.
+Healthcare providers ask many questions about changes in the child and about all of the signs and symptoms discussed above.
 They will ask if any other members of the family have had a brain tumor or any other cancer because there are some types of cancer that tend to run in families.
-The doctor will perform a full physical examination, including a thorough neurologic examination.
+The provider will perform a full physical examination, including a thorough neurologic examination.
 The neurologic examination evaluates the functioning of the brain and the spinal cord to look for any abnormalities.
 The neurologic examination will include checking a child’s mental status, coordination, senses and reflexes.
-If a child is old enough to walk, the examinor will check if the child is walking normally.
+If a child is old enough to walk, the examiner will check if the child is walking normally.

 Imaging – Brain tumors are diagnosed by seeing the tumor on imaging of the brain.
 The two main kinds of imaging are Computed Tomography (CT) Scan and Magnetic Resonance Imaging (MRI).
 CT scans use x-rays to take a series of pictures of the brain from different angles.
 CT scans are very quick.
 Sometimes dye will be injected into the vein before the CT scan is performed to help improve the picture.
 A CT scan will often be the first type of imaging performed because it takes less time to do the test.
 If a CT scan shows a brain tumor, a patient will then have an MRI.
 MRI scans use magnets to take a detailed picture of the brain from multiple angles.
 A chemical called gadolinium is injected into the vein before the MRI.
 Gadolinium helps certain areas of the brain light up in the images to help with the diagnosis.
 An MRI scan can take multiple hours and the child needs to stay completely still during the scan.
 Sometimes children need medications to make them sleepy in order to not move during an MRI scan.
 A brain tumor will look like a mass or lesion in the brain that does not look like the normal brain tissue on the CT scan or MRI.
 Depending on the type of tumor, sometimes an MRI scan of the spine will need to be done to look for spread of the tumor, called metastasis, to other parts of the CNS.